Indianapolis Colts Logo

 Baltimore Colts Logo 1961-1978

-This design is an alteration of the previous design of the logo.
-Designers removed undescriptive details from the logo, such as goalposts, the ground under them, and the nickname, which used to take almost half of the space.
-They kept only the levitating buck-in horse against a white background.
-Football also became white with a blue outline.
-There is a dark blue horseshoe on the helmet.
-The grey color is eliminated, and the animal is bigger.
+This design is a modification of the previous emblem’s design.
+Designers removed non-descriptive details from the logo, such as the goalposts, the ground beneath them, and the nickname, which occupied almost half the space.
+They left only the levitating horse on a white background.
+The football also became white with a blue outline.
+A dark blue horseshoe appeared on the helmet.
+The gray color disappeared, and the animal became larger.

 1979 – 1983